Drizzle In City, More Rain With Few Heavy Falls Likely - UrduPoint

 Drizzle In City, More Rain With Few Heavy Falls Likely

-Various parts of the provincial capital on Monday received a drizzle which turned the weather pleasant bringing some cold conditions as minimum temperature was recorded 13 degrees Celsius, while the Met office has predicted more rains during next two days
+LAHORE, (UrduPoint / Pakistan Point News - 13th Mar, 2024) Various parts of the provincial capital received a drizzle on Wednesday, which turned the weather pleasant.

-LAHORE, (UrduPoint / Pakistan Point News - 11th Mar, 2024) Various parts of the provincial capital on Monday received a drizzle which turned the weather pleasant bringing some cold conditions as minimum temperature was recorded 13 degrees Celsius, while the Met office has predicted more rains during next two days.
+It brought some cold conditions also, as minimum temperature was recorded 13 degree Celsius, while the Meteorological Department predicted more rains during the next 24 hours.

-According to a spokesman for the Pakistan Meteorological Department, a westerly wave has entered Balochistan and under the influence of this weather system; rain-wind/thunderstorm with few heavy falls are expected in Murree, Galliyat, Attock, Chakwal, Jhelum, Mandi Bahauddin, Gujrat, Gujranwala, Hafizabad, Sialkot, Narowal, Lahore, Kasur, Okara, Faisalabad, Toba Tek Singh, Jhang, Khushab, Sargodha, Mianwali and Bhakkar till Thursday.
+According to a spokesman for the Pakistan Meteorological Department, a westerly wave has entered the country and under the influence of the weather system, rain-wind/thunderstorm with few heavy falls are expected in Mandi Bahauddin, Gujrat, Gujranwala, Hafizabad, Sialkot, Narowal, Lahore, Kasur, Okara, Faisalabad, Toba Tek Singh, Jhang, Khushab, Sargodha, Mianwali and Bhakkar till Thursday.

-Rain-wind/thunderstorm is also expected in Multan, Kot Addu, Layyah, Rajanpur, Dera Ghazi Khan, Muzaffargarh, Rahim Yar Khan, Sadiqabad, Khanpur, Sahiwal, Bahawalpur and Bahawalnagar on Wednesday.
+Rain-wind/thunderstorm is also expected in Multan, Kot Addu, Layyah, Rajanpur, Dera Ghazi Khan, Muzaffargarh, Rahim Yar Khan, Sadiqabad, Khanpur, Sahiwal, Bahawalpur and Bahawalnagar.
 Isolated hailstorm is also likely during the period.

 Recent Stories